ember-learn/guides-source/guides/release/components/block-content.md

 Sometimes, we may want provide some default content if the user of a component hasn't provided a block.
-For instance, consider an error message dialog that has a default message in cases where we don't know what error occured.
+For instance, consider an error message dialog that has a default message in cases where we don't know what error occurred.
 We could show the default message using the `(has-block)` syntax.

 ```handlebars {data-filename=app/templates/components/error-dialog.hbs}